 Partially.
 Long story short, I was hanging out with some friends of some friends when this happened:

-- Don’t you happen to know someone who wants to do some sales in High Contrast?
+- Don't you happen to know someone who wants to make some sales in High Contrast?

 - Um.. well.. me?
 I guess.
 I don't know.
 Sure, I can do it!

 - Ok, see you on Monday for a friendly talk.

 - I mean, yeah, sure, see you soon!

 You know you're talking to the CEO trying to conquer her heart.
 The guy next to you is never gonna stop talking and asking you everything in the world.
 Then you find out he is the founder—that kind of friendly talk.
 I've been talking about the things I like, other than the french fries, about my past accomplishments and the incredibly bright future I see for myself and High Contrast.
 Of course, only if they accept me.
 Fake it until you make it.

 It must have been love at the first talk.
 Or at least love at the seventh version of the email I had to come up with for the next day.